ProvableHQ/welcome/README.md

 For help setting up, join us on [Discord](https://aleo.org/discord) to ask questions and help others answer their questions.

-We will be updating this page with FAQs to make it easy for finding common issues and to fix them quickly.
+We will be update this page with FAQs to make it easy for finding common issues and to fix them quickly.

 ## ❤️ Contributors